Olympics day three: Tom Daley, Tom Pidcock and eventers lead GB medals hunt

 Can GB make a splash in the pool?

 Daley ended his 13-year wait for Olympic gold at Tokyo 2020 with Matty Lee in the men’s synchronised 10 metres platform.
-Now he is attempting to do it again, this time alongside new partner Williams.
+Now he is attempting to do it again, this time alongside new partner Williams (1000BST).

-Tokyo silver medallist Duncan Scott has a central lane in the men’s 200m freestyle, where he is joined by Team GB team-mate Matt Richards.
+Tokyo silver medallist Duncan Scott has a central lane in the men’s 200m freestyle, where he is joined by Team GB team-mate Matt Richards (1940BST).

 Freya Colbert and Katie Shanahan will also be competing in the 400m freestyle, which kicks off with the heats on Monday morning.